HP P.O.S.T BEEP

 ( Read this HP page)

-In most cases the CPU is OK. (means not overheating too) (no bent pins sure, or dead fan or heat sink fell off or the thermal compound there is not like dried glue and cracked)
+In most cases the CPU is OK. (not overheating ) (no bent pins sure, or dead fan or heat sink fell off or the thermal compound there is not like dried glue and cracked)

 Obviously we start from easy to harder. (case splitting last)